Scarborough railway station

 Scarborough, formerly Scarborough Central, is a Grade II listed railway station serving the seaside town of Scarborough, North Yorkshire.
-It lies 42 mi east of York and is one of the eastern termini on the North TransPennine route; it is managed by TransPennine Express. and is also served by Northern Trains.
+It lies 42 mi 6 chain east of York and is one of the eastern termini on the North TransPennine route; it is managed by TransPennine Express and is also served by Northern Trains.
 The station is also at the northern end of the Yorkshire Coast line and is reputed to have the longest station seat in the world at 456 ft.